-This is the saturated part of the geologically "Recent" alluvium--those riverborne deposits 60-100 feet thick that underlie the Rio Grande floodplain.
-It is hydraulically interconnected with the surface-water system (river and evapotranspiration in the valley.

-Because of its shallow water table, it supplies water to vegetative supplies (inflow) to the system and water losses (outflow) from the system.
+Shallow Aquifer This is the saturated part of the geologically "Recent" alluvium--those riversupplies (inflow) to the system and water losses (outflow) from the system.

 Water Budget A summary that shows the balance in a hydrologic system between water subsurface.
 Below the water table all pore spaces among sediment grains, and all fractures in the geological materials are water filled.